panlm/panlm.github.io/docs/EKS/infra/storage/ebs-for-eks.md

 ```

-1. create sc/pvc
-2. pv will be created when pod run
-3. write something in pod

 ### cross az pod definition

 - check pv status
 - check pod on which az
 - delete pod and launch to another az